 Decisional Panel – 1 or 3 Panelists

 Independence: Members must be independent of ICANN, including ICANN SOs and ACs.
 Members should be compensated at a rate that cannot decline during their fixed term; no removal except for specified cause (corruption, misuse of position for personal use, etc.) To ensure independence, term limits should apply, and post-term appointment to Board, NomCom, or other positions within ICANN would be prohibited.
+A five year term is proposed.

-Selection and Appointment: The selection of panelists would follow a 3-step process:
+Selection and Appointment: The selection of panelists would follow a 5-step process:

+ICANN will publish a draft tender for a third party international arbitral body for consultation with the community.

+ICANN and the ICANN community will jointly select and appoint such a third party international arbitral body.

-Third party international arbitral bodies would nominate candidates
+Third party international arbitral body would nominate candidates

 The ICANN Board would select proposed panelists subject to community confirmation.